-The Open transactions are mainly executed on Equilend NGT and the Term transactions are mainly executed by voice with little execution at this stage on Wematch which is a new matching platform focusing on Term transacations.
+The Open transactions are mainly executed on Equilend NGT and the Term transactions are executed by voice.

 During the life of the transactions, there is a possibility to re-rate the transactions.
 The re-rate process is maintained to ensure that AXA IM IF will obtain the best possible result for its clients on a consistent basis.
 The re-rate process applies to assets already on loan where AXA IM IF will agree with the borrower to revise the previously agreed lending fee.